Evolutionary dynamics of any multiplayer game on regular graphs: : Applications

 \subsubsection{The well-mixed population}

-The frequency of strategies 1, 2, 3 is denoted by $x_1$, $x_2$, and $x_3$ (or $x_C$, $x_D$, and $x_E$ in the main text for straightforward understanding), respectively.
-In a well-mixed population, the expected payoff of the three strategies are calculated as follows.
+The frequencies of strategies 1, 2, 3 are denoted by $x_1$, $x_2$, and $x_3$ (or $x_C$, $x_D$, and $x_E$ in the main text for straightforward understanding), respectively.
+In a well-mixed population, the mean payoffs of the three strategies are calculated as follows.